meharc/Workout-Analysis-using-Visual-Pose-Correction/README.md

 Prior to running the script make sure you have the following packages installed on the machine — pickle, tqdm, cv2.
 To run the script, follow the steps below:

+- Download the zip folder and create a subfolder called *data*.
+Create subfolder in *data* folder named after the exercise, and put all videos related to the exercise in the corresponding subfolder.
+- Create a file *metadata.csv* in *data* folder with 2 columns— 'exerciseName' and 'location'.
+Put the exercise name and relative (to the *data* folder) path file in *location* column.
 - Run main.py
 - Given the prompt with a list of exercise names, enter your choice of exercise.
 - Automatic video feed will begin.